-If you have a blog, you know that getting more traffic is vital to you in helping to sell more books.
+If you have a blog, you know that getting more traffic to your blog posts is vital to you in helping you succeed.

-However, if a hard-won visitor only stays long enough to quickly scan read one page, it is unlikely they will have spent enough time on your site to notice your book buy links.
+But if a visitor only stays long enough to quickly scan read one page, it is unlikely they will have spent enough time on your site to notice your links or call to action.

-In SEO terms, this is called a high bounce rate, when a visitor quickly views a single page and then leaves.
+In SEO terms, this is called a high bounce rate.
+It is when a visitor quickly views a single page and then leaves your site.

 The best way to increase blog traffic is to lower your bounce rate and encourage visitors to stay and read for a much longer duration.
-During which time, your books are more likely to be discovered.
+During which time, your affiliate links or ads are more likely to be converted.

-I had this problem, and as you can see from the image below, my traffic data made for sad reading.
+I had this problem, and my traffic data made for sad reading.
 Sure, I was getting traffic, but my bounce rate was sky-high.
 It was time for action.

-One month later, my data confirmed that the two simple changes I had made had worked extremely efficiently.
-Not only had my bounce rate reduced to next to zero, but my organic search traffic was increasing.
+One month later, my Google Analytics data confirmed that two simple changes I made worked extremely well.
+Not only had my bounce rate come down, but my organic search traffic was increasing.

-So what did I do to increase my traffic and page views so quickly?
+So what did I do to increase my traffic and page views?

 On all blogging platforms, there is a link button.
 But the key here is to link back to your own posts using an embedded text link and make sure the link does not open in a new tab or window.